 10. X-Men: Days of Future Past

-The original X-Men story "Days of Future Past" was simply two issues of the main ongoing series (take that, 200+ issue events of today!), Uncanny X-Men #141-142.
+The original X-Men story 'Days of Future Past ' was simply two issues of the main ongoing series, Uncanny X-Men #141 and #142 (Take that, 200+ issue events of today!)
 In a dystopian future, mutants have been rounded up into concentration camps; that is, the ones who haven't been slaughtered.

 8. Fantastic Four: The Coming of Galactus

-But long before anyone could even conceive of carving out a whole corner of the Marvel Universe devoted to cosmic threats, Jack Kirby and Stan Lee created what may still be considered the ultimate cosmic threat: Galactus.
+Long before anyone could even conceive of carving out a whole corner of the Marvel Universe devoted to cosmic threats, Jack Kirby and Stan Lee created what may still be considered the ultimate cosmic threat: Galactus.

 7. Daredevil: Born Again

 The pair's arc together on Daredevil #227-231 (with some ancillary work in #232 and #233) has it all: romance, intrigue, religion, and of course tons of action.
 There’s The Kingpin, Ben Urich, Nuke, and Captain America.
-This story basically tears Daredevil down to virtually nothing, and lets him emerge, “Born Again,” into a better, stronger hero than ever before.
+This story basically tears Daredevil down to virtually nothing and lets him emerge, 'Born Again,' into a better, stronger hero than ever before.